Contemporary Graphic Designers: Paula Scher

-If ever there was a designer who deserved the term “rock star” it is likely to be Paula Scher.
-The American graphic designer started her career working with not one, but two of the world's biggest record labels and at her peak produced some 150 album covers a year – including classics such as Boston's eponymous 1976 debut album.
+If ever there was a designer who deserved the term “rock star”, it’s Paula Scher.
+The American graphic designer started her career working with not one, but two of the world’s biggest record labels and at her peak produced some 150 album covers a year – including classics such as Boston’s eponymous 1976 debut album.

-Scher went on to be the first female principal at illustrious design agency Pentagram and almost single-handedly define the look of New York's cultural scene in the 1990s and beyond.
+Scher went on to be the first female principal at illustrious design agency Pentagram and almost single-handedly define the look of New York’s cultural scene in the 1990s and beyond.
 She has the rock star chutzpah too.
-When asked to consider a new design for Windows, arguably the world's biggest brand, she immediately turned round to the client and said: “Your name is Windows.
+When asked to consider a new design for big brand giant Windows, she immediately turned round to the client and said: “Your name is Windows.
 Why are you a flag?”

 Scher’s style evokes bold imagery and uses typography in an almost illustrative rather than print style and she continues to this day to push design boundaries and her own.
 Still at Pentagram, where her work continues to delight and surprise, she also works as an educator, writer and fine artist and has received many of the top awards in the design world including the American Institute of Graphic Arts (AIGA) Medal in 2001 to mark her distinguished career.